notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * `(?<!pattern)` ⇒ negative lookbehind: This assertion matches if _pattern_ does not match before the current token.

     * NOTE: In the lookbehind assertions, _pattern_ has to be of fixed length, so that the regex engine knows where to test the assertion.
 Use `\K` (above) for the equivalent of variable-length lookbehind.

-*  `(?>pattern)` ⇒ Match _pattern_ independently of surrounding patterns, and don't backtrack into it.
-Failure to match will cause the whole subject not to match.

 ### Substitutions